European shares rise as Deutsche Bank recovers

 * Indexes down: Dow 1.66 pct, S&P 1.69 pct, Nasdaq 2.37 pct (Updates to late afternoon, adds commentary, changes byline)

-LONDON, Sept 28 European shares rose on Wednesday, helped by gains among commodity stocks, while Deutsche Bank recovered from all-time lows hit in the previous session.
+LONDON, Sept 28 European shares rose on Wednesday, helped by gains among commodity stocks, while Deutsche Bank recovered from all-time lows hit in the previous session after its CEO said there was no need of a cash call.

-Sentiment around the bank perked up after its CEO said there was no need for a cash call, while the German government denied a report that it was preparing a rescue plan for the bank.
+The pan-European STOXX 600 index rose 1 percent, with basic resources stocks leading sectoral gainers on the back of higher metal prices, while rising crude prices helped energy stocks.

+Oil prices rose on Wednesday, after sharp losses in the previous session, as industry data showed a surprise reduction in U.S. crude stockpiles, although worries over a lack of agreement among producers to curb output kept a lid on gains.

+Consultinvest fund manager Enrico Vacccari said sentiment was helped by a strong U.S. consumer survey released on Tuesday afternoon, while investors' jitters surrounding the bank sector were soothed after Deutsche Bank CEO's remarks.

+Banks are the worst performing sector in Europe so far this year and Vaccari said consolidation could help ease worries for an industry that is struggling to make more profit because of ultra low interest rates and sluggish growth.

-The lender rose 2 percent after CEO John Cryan personally ruled out a possible capital increase, while the bank's balance sheet was boosted after it sold its British insurance business.
+Deutsche Bank rose 3.2 percent after CEO John Cryan personally ruled out a possible capital increase while dismissing a report that the German lender had sought government help to settle a $14 billion U.S. demand.

-Deutsche faces a $14 billion fine from the U.S. Department of Justice for misselling mortgage-backed securities, and concerns over its funding depressed its shares to a record low on Tuesday.

-Goldman Sachs, which has a neutral rating on Deutsche, estimated the German lender would eventually pay between $2.8 and $8.1 billion to settle the dispute, although the final outcome could be outside that range.
+Goldman Sachs, which has a neutral rating on Deutsche Bank, said its estimated the German lender to pay between $2.8-8.1 billion to settle the dispite although the final outcome could be outside that range.

 "As confidence erodes, settling before year-end is important," Goldman added in a note.

-Sainsbury fell 3.9 percent, the top STOXX 600 faller, after Britain's second biggest supermarket reported another drop in quarterly underlying sales and cautioned that it did not expect a change to competitive market conditions any time soon.
-(Editing by Mark Heinrich)
+Sainsbury fell more than 2 percent after Britain's second biggest supermarket reported another drop in quarterly underlying sales and cautioned that it did not expect a change to competitive market conditions any time soon.
+(Reporting by Danilo Masoni; Editing by Andrew Heavens)

 * Indexes down: Dow 1.66 pct, S&P 1.69 pct, Nasdaq 2.37 pct (Updates to late afternoon, adds commentary, changes byline)